William Optics Zenithstar 73 APO

 The Orion Nebula – Canon EOS 5D Mark II + Optolong L-Pro Broadband Filter

 Full-frame DLSR camera owners looking for a reliable, high-performance imaging refractor will be thrilled with the Zenithstar 73 APO.
 I suggest investing in the complete package that includes the Flat73 field flattener, 50mm Guide Scope and 48mm T-Ring Adapter.

 The William Optics branded soft carry case is a nice extra to complete the package and keep the telescope safe when not in use.
-These are additional expenses on an already “premium priced” telescope, but you’ll have them for life.
-Consider the purchase of a telescope like to be an investment in wide-field astrophotography for the future.
+These are additional expenses on an already “premium-priced” telescope, but you’ll have them for life.
+Consider the purchase of a telescope to be an investment in wide-field astrophotography for the future.

 The precision focuser, integrated focus mask, and crisp image performance are what I enjoy about the Z73 most.
 The fact that I can quickly this telescope up for deep sky imaging means that I can use it on nights when clear sky time is limited, and still get a few hours of astrophotography in.